MicrosoftDocs/azure-devops-docs/docs/artifacts/maven/upstream-sources.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Using Azure Artifacts upstream sources allows you to use a single feed for hosting both the packages you produce and those from public registries such as Maven Central.
-By enabling upstream sources in your feed, Azure Artifacts will automatically save a copy of any package installed from upstream.
-This ensures continued accessibility for your development, even in the event of a public registry outage.
+Using Azure Artifacts upstream sources allows you to use a single feed for hosting both the packages you produce and packages from public registries such as Maven Central.
+When you add upstream sources to your feed, Azure Artifacts saves a copy of any package installed from upstream.
+This ensures continued accessibility for your development, even if a public registry suffers an outage.
 Additionally, Azure Artifacts supports various other Maven upstream sources, including the Google Maven Repository, Gradle Plugins, and JitPack.

 ## Prerequisites